org-tigris-jsapar/jsapar/docs/basics_schema.md

 The attribute `linetype` sets the name of the type of line described by the line element.
 When parsing, the line type is present in all parsed Line objects and can be used to determine how to treat the Line.
 When composing, you need to set the lineType of all Line objects that you provide to the Composer in order to make it produce lines of a specific type.
+This also means that when
+converting from one format to another, the line type names of the input and the output schemas needs to match.

 On this level you need to specify the `cellseparator` attribute which should describe how cells/columns are separated within the input/output.
 You can use any character sequence